 The Shake a Leg mentoring program is a crucial strongpoint:

-- encouraging, recognising and promoting achievements in Indigenous employment
+- encouraging, recognising and promoting achievement in Aboriginal and Torres Strait Islander employment

-- providing one on one mentoring to individuals and businesses
+- providing one on one mentoring to individual and business

 Some of the things we offer

-- development of recruitment and retention plans to employ Indigenous Australians
+- Development of recruitment and retention plans to employ Aboriginal and Torres Strait Islanders

-- working with industries that are experiencing or forecasting skills shortages
+- Established relationships with industries that are experiencing or forecasting skills shortages

-- training and mentoring of Indigenous people to become Apprentices and Trainees
+- Training and mentoring of Aboriginal and Torres Strait Islanders to become apprentices and trainees

-Shake a Leg indigenous apprenticeships and traineeships is a non for profit organisation who is all about helping young people achieve their dreams and goals.
+Shake a Leg Aboriginal and Torres Strait Islander apprenticeships and traineeships is a non for profit organisation who is all about helping young people achieve their dreams and goals.

 The artwork for Shake a Leg was developed by Daren Dunn.
-Daren Dunn runs Alenarra Art an Aboriginal man of the Gamilaroi tribe – Coonabarabran NSW Australia.
-A Koori man with a passion for living, people, art, culture, health and wellbeing, Daren is married to Tania Dunn and has three children Alexander and Kynarra and their precious newborn Kooriaani.
+Daren Dunn runs Alenarra Art and is an Aboriginal man of the Gamilaroi tribe – Coonabarabran, NSW, Australia.
+A Koori man with a passion for living, people, art, culture, health and wellbeing, Daren is married to Tania Dunn and has three children, Alexander and Kynarra and their precious newborn Kooriaani.